PROTECTION FROM ABUSE (PFA)

 attorney, counseling or other costs resulting from the domestic abuse

-We are here to listen to your needs and present your options to you.
-We know your
+I am here to listen to your needs and present your options to you.
+I know your

-rights under the law and we are prepared to get you immediate protection from abuse.
+rights under the law and I am prepared to get you immediate protection from abuse.

 PFAs offer immediate relief, but only if you act quickly to obtain one.
-We can provide
+I can provide

 the representation you need to give you the safety you deserve.
 You have a right

 to feel safe and secure in your home.
-We help protect that right.
+I help protect that right.

 DIVORCE - PRENUPTIAL AGREEMENT